sonj10/Fake-News-Classification/README.md

 3. So, we removed all those entries with incorrect labels and the resulting data is stored in ’cleanedtrain.csv’.
 This is done in the code file named as ’refining_step1.ipynb’.
 4. Later, we moved on to cleaning the news title data.
-5. We first split the sentences into individual words using word_tokenize, then re- moved all the common stop words.
+5. We first split the sentences into individual words using word_tokenize, then removed all the common stop words.
    Finally, we used Porter’stemmer algorithm to get the root words.
 6. After completing the above mentioned cleaning processes, the data is stored in ’cleanedtrain2.csv’.
 These steps are executed in the file ’refining_step2.ipynb’.
 7. Similar steps are followed for the validation data set and the final result is stored